lit-mod-viz/narrative-time-space/annotator-guidelines.md

 ## Definitions

-### What do we mean by *narrative* time and space?
+### Narrative (diegetic ) worlds

-Narrative time differs from that of the reader.
+Narrative time and space differs from that of the reader.
 A few minutes in the reader's world may constitute decades in the fictional one.
 Time may not be continuous, and events may be presented out of order.
 The same goes for space - a novel's protagonist may understand the story